Department of Bioengineering

 177B.
 Machine Learning and Algorithm Implementation

-This course will introduce programming in Python and focus on building machine learning projects with TensorFlow, Keras, and NumPy.
+This course introduces programming in Python and focuses on building machine learning projects with Numpy, TensorFlow and Keras.
+Also listed as BIOE 227B.
 Prerequisite: BIOE 177A.
 (2 units)

 179. Introduction to Neural Engineering